jxjo/PlanformCreator2/README.md

 <img src="images/chord_distribution_reference.png" width="800" />

-By combining these two functions, scaling the result to a halfwing span and optionally shearing ther result by a 'Sweep Angle' the final planform is created
+By combining these two functions, scaling the result to a halfwing span and optionally shearing the result by a 'Sweep Angle' the final planform is created

 <img src="images/planform_by_chord.png" width="800" />